She/ Her

 Laura Hennighausen is dedicated to improving communities through empowering organizations to work their missions.
 Her specialties include philanthropic strategy, board management, nonprofit governance, grant writing, and individual giving.
 Her work as Director of Strategic Philanthropy focuses on working with corporate, private, individual, and intermediary funders to establish and evaluate equitable and effective charitable practices.
 In keeping up with current philanthropic trends and leading practices, she produces a monthly round up of third sector news called Dispatches from the Philanthrosphere on the Purpose Possible website.

+Laura chairs the boards of MODA and Soul Food Cypher.
 Prior to joining Purpose Possible in 2020, Laura worked for several nonprofit organizations focusing on public space, historic preservation, and visual art.
-With two cats and two dogs, Laura is the proud caretaker of a 117-year-old home in Grant Park.
+With a cat and two dogs, Laura is the proud caretaker of a 119-year-old home in Grant Park.
 In her free time she enjoys weaving.

 Education